A documentary about the desire

 Five young dancers dive into the sensual world of Tango, far from its Argentinian homeland – in the Black Forest.
 All are single.
 All submit to the erotic spell of the passionate and melancholic dance.
 All seek to be joined as one with the ideal partner, and to be admired as well as desired for their beauty, elegance and perfection.
 All are addicted to the kick, getting high through the embrace of strangers.

 The eroticism is staged, but the proximity is real.
+Or at times the eroticism is real, but the proximity staged.
 The perfect tango face masks inner conflict.
 How does a dancer negotiate the fragile border between playing a rigid gender role and actually becoming that role?
 “Tango on a Visit” explores the tensions between artifice and reality in this unique subculture.
 The film’s protagonists represent various aspects of this struggle.
 Ruben is happy about the clear gender roles, while Susanna would like to have more gender equality.
 Christian enjoys the ephemeral contacts with women, but Helena, is looking for real encounters.
 Joscha, in turn, is unconcerned about human relations on the dance floor.
 He wants to make tango his profession, to make money.